 Don’t be too quick to agree that’s “way too easy,” since teachers do it too.
 If your school’s “grading scale” delineates 90 to 100% = A, you’re using “numbers” too.

 It’s sometimes easy to spot a “failing” school – if tests scores are low, it’s usually correlated to a lack of financial resources.
 If, however, that was the true measure of a failing school, it would stand to reason that every student in school districts which serve affluent communities would see every student score “proficient” – and that’s not reality either.

 And it’s difficult to “measure” an experience.
 Therefore, it’s hard work, and everyone wants an “easy” solution to make everything right.
-As H. L. Mencken is quoted as saying, “For every complex problem there is an answer that is clear, simple, and wrong” (Source: http://www.brainyquote.com/quotes/quotes/h/hlmencke129796.html, accessed 3.12.2016)
+As H. L. Mencken is quoted as saying, “For every complex problem there is an answer that is clear, simple, and wrong.”

-At this point of history, where parents have a number of educational options for their children, know that they’re Millennials, and not only do they have a particular mindset, but that in addition to the tuition they’ll have to pay for their childrens’ education, they’re also paying on their own student loan debts from their college experience!
+At this point of history, where parents have a number of educational options for their children, know that they’re Millennials, and not only do they have a particular mindset, but that in addition to the tuition they may have to pay if they enroll their children in a faith-based or private school, they’re also paying on their own student loan debts from their college experience!
 This video may have a significant impact on maximizing your school’s continued, or, perhaps, journey toward, success.